tccheetah/amazon-shopping-assistant/amazon-shopping-assistant/design_doc.md

 4. Adding synthetic analysis for limited-review products
 5. Building out basic preference tracking

-This architecture should support all the future enhancements, with reliability, performance, and personalization as the key areas to develop further.
+This architecture supports all the future enhancements, with reliability, performance, and personalization as the key areas to develop further.